Snow-cannon/CS571-Finance-Sentiment/ProcessBook/ProcessBook.md

 ## Related Work

-When we first started brainstorming this project, we looked at popular financial platforms like -
+When we first started brainstorming this project, we looked at popular financial platforms for inspiration such as:

 1. Yahoo Finance: https://finance.yahoo.com/?guccounter=1 ,
 2. Alpha Vantage: https://www.alphavantage.co/ ,
 3. Polygon.io: https://polygon.io/
-for inspiration.

 These tools do a great job at presenting company data, showing stock trends, and offering various financial indicators.
-They’re powerful—no doubt—but we found that they often feel overwhelming, especially for someone just getting started in understanding the stock market.
+While they are powerful, we found that they often feel overwhelming.
+Especially for someone just getting started in understanding the stock market.

 More importantly, they tend to focus mainly on numbers: profit margins, revenue, earnings per share, and so on.
 While that’s essential, what’s often missing is the story behind those numbers—what the public sentiment is, how news impacts perception, and how emotion in the market plays into a company’s stock performance.
 Sentiment analysis is sometimes available, but rarely in a way that’s tightly integrated with financial metrics in an intuitive, visually driven experience.